negoug/An-Android-Experiment---Hiding-your-Contacts-and-Call-Logs-by-toggling-the-USB-Debugging-Mode-/README.md

 # ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ====

-# FAQ
-### What is a ROM?
-Definition of: Android ROM.
-Android ROM.
-(Android Read Only Memory) A file containing the executable instructions (a system image) of an Android OS and affiliated apps.
-The "stock ROM" comes installed on the phone or tablet, while a "custom ROM" comes from a third party.